linux-lock/bpflock/README.md

 * [2.
 Deployment](https://github.com/linux-lock/bpflock#2-deployment)
 * [3.
 Build](https://github.com/linux-lock/bpflock#3-build)

 ## 1. Introduction

 bpflock combines multiple bpf programs to restrict access to a various range of Linux features.
-Only programs like systemd, container managers or other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access those features, other tasks and containers will be restricted or completely blocked.
+Only programs like systemd, container managers and other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access those features.
+Containers that run on their own namespace will be restricted or completely blocked.
+The restriction will be augmented in the future to perform per cgroupv2 filtering.

 bpflock protects Linux machines using a system wide approach taking advantage of [Linux Security Modules + BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html).

-Note: bpflock is able to restrict root access to some features, however it does not protect against evil root users that can disable it.
+Note: even bpflock is able to restrict root access to access certain Linux features, it does not protect against evil root users that can disable it.

 ## 1.1 Security features